What is the Amador Community Foundation?

-The Amador Community Foundation is a tax-exempt, independent, publicly supported, philanthropic organization established and operated as a permanent collection of endowed funds for the long-term benefit of a defined geographic area.
+The Amador Community Foundation is a publicly supported tax exempt 501©3 organization.
+We use donated funds to support all areas of the local nonprofit community.
+We are established and operated as a permanent collection of endowed funds and spendable funds for the long-term benefit of Amador County.

 The Amador Community Foundation actively seeks contributions of permanent endowment funds from a wide range of donors who are generally residents of the area and provides assistance to those donors in fulfilling their philanthropic interests.
 The Foundation may also write grants for funds from private and family foundations.
 For example, the Amador Community Foundation was awarded a matching grant from The David and Lucile Packard Foundation.
 For every endowment dollar raised the Packard Foundation matched it one for one.

 Can Amador Community Foundation accept donations other than gifts?

 Yes – The Amador Community Foundation can accept gifts of appreciated securities, real property, retirement distributions, insurance proceeds and in some cases personal property.
 We can be named as the beneficiary in a will or trust or life insurance.
 The Amador Community Foundation offers the maximum charitable deduction allowed by law for estate, gift planning and all other donations and is able to work directly with professionals providing financial and legal expertise.

 Who receives grants from the Amador Community Foundation?

 The Amador Community Foundation has established guidelines and processes for distributing grants.
 Unrestricted funds are awarded in a competitive process and restricted grants are awarded to organizations or areas of interest designated by the donor.
 Grant guidelines and application are available at our website or from by calling the office at 209-223-2148.

 What happens if the Amador Community Foundation ceases to exist?